-Yatron, a Democrat, was the representative for Pennsylvania's 6th congressional district from 1969 to 1992.
+Yatron was the representative for Pennsylvania’s 6th congressional district and was a Democrat.
+He served from 1969 to 1992.

-The chart is based on the bills Yatron sponsored and cosponsored.
+The chart is based on the bills Yatron sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Yatron was the primary sponsor of 5 bills that were enacted: